 After the Hollywood producer Henry Weinstein case of 2017 sparking the #MeToo movement, many governments and companies began to revise their policies around harassment.

 On August 12, 2019, New York Governor Cuomo signed a package of anti-discrimination and anti-harassment measures (AO8421), which have greatly changed the laws for the New York State harassment training requirements.
-Every employer is now required to provide employees and supervisors with annual sexual harassment training in New York State and New York City.
+Every employer is now required to provide employees and supervisors with annual training for sexual harassment in New York City and New York State.
 Depending on where your company is located, you need to understand the differences between the city and state laws.
 For example, if your business is in New York City, then you need to comply with all requirements at the state and city level.

 In this guide you will discover: